Platonn/ng19-defer-and-tree-shaking/README.md

 1. ✅ Eagerly loaded component from library (tree shaking works)
 2. 😕 @Defer-loaded component from library (tree shaking doesn't work)
 3. ✅ @Defer-loaded local component that wraps a component from library (tree shaking works)
+4. ✅ @Defer-loaded component from library imported via a local proxy-file instead of directly (tree shaking works)

 ### How to run